nsisodiya/choona.js/CHANGE.md

 Older releases
 =============

+* 1.3.9 - on 8 Feb, 2015

+Fixed bug on event binding and Live events

+* 1.3.8 - on 4 Jan, 2015

+Fixed bug : multiple subViews was not loading !

 * 1.3.4 - on 1 Jan 2015

 Now, Id will be generated automatically.
 You need now to pass id when loading any AppView or subView